A Response to the Region’s Economy

 The Healthy Corner Store Initiative

 Developed out of our North East Buffalo Coalition, this initiative has successfully launched in six stores on the east side of Buffalo since early 2016.
 The goal is to bring healthy options into known food desert neighborhoods while providing technical support to store owners and nutrition education to the community.
-The initiative was awarded $118,000 from General Mills for a full time staff person and to increase our store owner trainings and community outreach efforts.
+The initiative was awarded $118,000 from General Mills for a full-time staff person and to increase our store owner training and community outreach efforts.

 Good for the Neighborhood Program through Independent Health

 We helped facilitate connections between community coalitions and Independent Health Foundation’s Good for the Neighborhood program in both Lackawanna and Akron-Newstead.
 In Lackawanna, the local school district implements the program to bring ongoing health screenings and education to the community alongside consistent data collection.
 In addition to support from the Independent Health Foundation, the district looked at transportation challenges for community residents and worked to bridge that gap with the program.
 In 2018, our Building Unity through Community coalition of Akron-Newstead was also awarded the Good for the Neighborhood program, and shortly thereafter launched the first event.

 Annie directs research, planning, and implementation of coalition initiatives in the City of Tonawanda, the Village of Springville/Town of Concord, and the East Side of Buffalo.
 Most notably, she has developed programs such as the Buffalo Healthy Corner Store Initiative and the Peer-to-Peer prevention program in the City of Tonawanda School district.